All Episodes

 That's exactly what is happening here.

-The Democrats on Capitol Hill look at this as a great opportunity to get in their old pet projects, the things they've wanted to do to create as much dependency, expand the government, and there aren't the votes anywhere to stop it.
+The Democrats on Capitol Hill look at this as a great opportunity to get in their old pet projects, the things they've wanted to do, to create as much dependency, expand the government.

-Hard cold reality.
+A hard cold reality.

 All that can be done is to slow it down.

-But this fear, and it's a genuine fear that exists in the Republican Party today, even as we speak, there is a genuine palpable Fear of tying any of this to Obama.
+But this fear, and it's a genuine fear that exists in the Republican Party today, even as we speak, there is a genuine, palpable fear of tying any of this to Obama.

 There's no fear trying to tie it to Reed.